It’s easy to make your own seitan chicken! Simply make dough, form it into a loaf, and steam it.

 - Extra virgin olive oil

 It should feel moist to the touch.
-If it’s dry or flour-y at all, incorporate another Tablespoon of water.
+If it’s dry or flour-y at all, incorporate another Tablespoon or two of water.

 Carefully remove the wrapped seitan from the pot.
 It will be firm and bouncy to the touch.
 Let it cool.